-- C1.4 Subject to clause 5.1.1 C1.3 only, the following variations to the minimum and average site area set out in Table 1 may be made: - i. for the purposes of an aged or dependent persons' dwelling or a single bedroom dwelling, the site area may be reduced by up to one third, in accordance with clauses 5.5.2 and 5.5.3 which shall only be applied where development is proposed; - ii. in the case of a single house, grouped dwelling or multiple dwelling; the area of a lot, survey strata lot or strata lot approved by the WAPC; or - iii. the area of any existing lot, survey strata lot or strata lot with permanent legal access to a public road, notwithstanding that it is less than that required in Table 1.
+- C1.4 Subject to clause 5.1.1 C1.3 only, the following variations to the minimum and average site area set out in Table 1 may be made: - for an aged or dependent persons' dwelling or a single bedroom dwelling that is the subject of a proposed development, the site area may be reduced by up to one third, in accordance with clauses 5.5.2 and 5.5.3; - ii. in the case of a single house, grouped dwelling or multiple dwelling; the area of a lot, survey strata lot or strata lot approved by the WAPC; or - iii. the area of any existing lot, survey strata lot or strata lot with permanent legal access to a public road, notwithstanding that the site area is less than that required in Table 1.